Non-exemplar Class-incremental Learning by Random Auxiliary Classes Augmentation and Mixed Features: Related Work

 \subsection{Data Augmentation}

 Data augmentations can effectively improve the robustness of deep neural networks.
-Typically, they disturb with, transform \cite{aug} or synthesize images \cite{TMMImageSynthesis,TMMGAN}.
+Typically, they disturb with, transform \cite{aug} or synthesize images \cite{TMMImageSynthesis, TMMGAN}.
 For example, Mixup \cite{mixup} performs augmentation by mixing two images and their labels.
 Cutout \cite{cutout} randomly cuts out a part of the image, which can make the model focus on learning global features rather than specific important regions.
 CutMix replaces a part of an image with a part of another image to improve the learning ability of models.
-In addition to the above augmentation methods in original images domain, some works explore semantic enhancement by transforming the representations learned in the deep feature space.
+In addition to these augmentations in the original image domain, some works explore semantic enhancement by transforming the representations embedded in deep feature space.
 The intuition is to transform the features in a particular direction corresponding to the relevant semantic augmentation.
-Deep Feature Interpolation \cite{DFI} performs semantic augmentation by conducting feature interpolation.
+Upchurch et al. \cite{DFI} perform semantic augmentation by conducting feature interpolation.
 ISDA \cite{ISDA} computes the intra-class covariance matrix and samples from this matrix to perform random semantic augmentation.

 Some recent works \cite{il2a, pass} have introduced class augmentation to NECIL.
 IL2A \cite{il2a} expands the class by blending two images while PASS \cite{pass} performs class augmentation by rotating original images.
 Experiments have demonstrated the superiority of these methods.
-However, in the scenario of class-incremental learning, randomness is a crucial property for the model, which allows the model to mimic the incremental learning process.
-Therefore, we further propose random auxiliary class augmentation.
+However, these methods have their drawbacks (e.g., fewer transferable features or too many mixed features).
+Therefore, we further propose random auxiliary class augmentation to address these deficiencies.
+Meanwhile, we introduce randomness to NECIL, which allows the model to mimic the incremental learning process.
+Therefore, it can resist forgetting better when encountering new tasks.